 This programme is a postgraduate certificate in evidence-based psychotherapies for children and young people, validated by the University of Manchester.
 In addition to offering a breadth of teaching and training in evidence-based practice, it focusses specifically on supporting trainees towards accreditation in Interpersonal Psychotherapy for Adolescents, an evidence based and NICE recommended treatment for child and adolescent depression.
-The programme is part of the national Children and Young People - Improving Access to Psychological Therapies (CYP IAPT) project, has gained validation by the British Association of Behavioural and Cognitive Psychotherapy (BABCP).
-It is a full-time multi-disciplinary programme (one day a week teaching/supervision, with the rest of the week spent in clinical practice), in three 10 week terms, commencing in January each year.
-The aim of the programme is to provide health and social care professionals working in CYP IAPT services who have experience of delivering therapy with the opportunity to develop general core clinical skills and theoretical knowledge, with specialism in interpersonal therapy with adolescents with depression.
+The programme is part of the national Children and Young People - Improving Access to Psychological Therapies (CYP IAPT) project and has gained validation by IPT-UK.
+It is a part-time multi-disciplinary programme (one day a week teaching and one and a half days spent in clinical practice and supervision) across three 10-week terms, commencing in January each year.
+The aim of the programme is to provide health and social care professionals working in CYP IAPT services who have experience of delivering therapy with the opportunity to specialise in Interpersonal Psychotherapy for adolescents with depression.

 The formal aims of the programme are to:

-Provide high quality training in the core therapy skills relevant to IPT-A for students working with CYP and their families with disorders of conduct, anxiety and, depression and self-harm.
-This will be done by presenting the relevant theoretical bases of the therapies alongside research evidence of their effectiveness to enable students to develop an understanding of the links between research in the relevant areas of psychological science and practical applications of these therapies.
+- Provide high quality training in the therapeutic skills relevant to IPT-A for students working with CYP and their families with depression.
+This will be done by presenting the relevant theoretical bases of the therapy alongside research evidence of their effectiveness to enable students to develop an understanding of the links between the IPT-A manualised model and the practical application of this.

-Provide training consistent with all current key governmental objectives for the CYP IAPT project, including training in ‘evidence-based practice’ and the provision of ‘lifelong learning’.
-As the Certificate is a postgraduate qualification programme, suitable for health, mental health and social care professionals with suitable knowledge and experience, the programme aims to develop and extend professional competence in all relevant professions.
+- Provide training consistent with all current key governmental objectives for the CYP IAPT project, including training in ‘evidence-based practice’ and the provision of ‘lifelong learning’.
+As the Certificate is a postgraduate qualification programme, suitable for mental health and social care professionals with suitable knowledge and experience, the programme aims to develop and extend professional competence across these professions.

-Provide practical support, guidance and supervision in the practice of therapies delivered to CYP and/or their families with affective disorders, conduct problems and international concerns, and to help programme participants to develop the clinical skills necessary for working with these client groups.
+- Provide practical support, guidance and supervision in the practice of therapies delivered to young people with depression and their parents/carers, and to help programme participants to develop the clinical skills necessary for working with these client groups.

-This 60 credit M-Level training programme is validated in Partnership with The Division of Psychology and Mental Health, School of Health Sciences, Faculty of Biology, Medicine and Health, The University of Manchester.
+- This 60 credit M-Level training programme is validated in Partnership with The Division of Psychology and Mental Health, School of Health Sciences, Faculty of Biology, Medicine and Health, The University of Manchester.
 The IPT-UK Training Committee has also accredited the teaching on the IPT-A pathway, meaning that trainees are eligible for IPT-UK accreditation.